BorgwardtLab/graph-kernels/README.md

 # Graph Kernels
 Fast C++ implementation of graph kernels including:
-* simple kernels between label histograms,
+* simple kernels between vertex and/or edge label histograms,
 * random walk kernels, and
-* Weisfeiler-Lehman graph kernel (kwon to be the state-of-the-art).
+* Weisfeiler-Lehman graph kernel (known to be the state-of-the-art).

 Please see the following paper for more detail:
 * Sugiyama, M., Borgwardt, K. M.: **Halting in Random Walk Kernels,**, *Advances in Neural Information Processing Systems (NIPS 2015)*, 2015

 ## Usage
-### From your program
+### In your program
-You can compute the full kernel matrix by include the solo header file "graphKernels.h" and run the function "graphKernelMatrix" in your program.
+You can compute the full kernel matrix by calling the function `graphKernelMatrix`.
+To use it, you just need to include the header file "graphKernels.h" in your program.
-To compile it, the [Eigen](http://eigen.tuxfamily.org) and [igraph](http://igraph.org/c/) libraries are needed.
+The [Eigen](http://eigen.tuxfamily.org) and [igraph](http://igraph.org/c/) libraries are needed.

-The main function is "graphKernelMatrix", defined as:
+The main function `graphKernelMatrix` is defined as:
 ```
 void graphKernelMatrix(vector<igraph_t>& g, vector<double>& par,
                        string& kernel_name, MatrixXd& K);